 Since the landmark decision, Tillis has been focused on protecting religious freedoms for North Carolinians, according to his office.
 Tillis co-sponsored the First Amendment Defense Act, which aims to protect those with sincerely held religious beliefs, including on the definition of marriage, from discrimination by the federal government.
 The Human Rights Campaign said the bill would prevent the government from enforcing federal protections for LGBTQ persons.

 Several months before the Supreme Court decision, Tillis voted for a non-binding amendment that would give legally married same-sex spouses benefits, including Social Security and veterans benefits, McClatchy reported.

 “The amendment was simply a matter of the fair application of the law.
-If a veteran has served our country and is in a relationship that is legally recognized by a state, the federal government — in fairness, and out of respect for the policies each state sets for itself — should apply the law the same way for each and every veteran, regardless of whether Sen. Tillis supports the decision made by another state relating to marriage,” said Tillis’ former spokeswoman Meghan Burris.
+If a veteran has served our country and is in a relationship that is legally recognized by a state, the federal government — in fairness, and out of respect for the policies each state sets for itself — should apply the law the same way for each and every veteran, regardless of whether Sen. Tillis supports the decision made by another state relating to marriage,” Tillis’ former spokeswoman Meghan Burris at that time.

 But Tillis ultimately voted against the amendment when it came time to add it to the defense bill.

 When President Donald Trump announced in July 2017 he was banning transgender troops from serving in the military, Tillis denounced the policy change.
 “I would have significant objections to any proposal that calls for a specific group of American patriots currently serving in uniform to be removed from the military,” he said at the time.
 The ban went into effect in April.